TRINITY KOHA DENTAL CLINIC

-The Trinity Koha Dental Clinic (TKDC) is YSA’s response to our obligation to our own community here in New Zealand.
+The Trinity Koha Dental Clinic (TKDC) brings mobile dental clinics to underserved New Zealand communities to help relieve urgent oral health needs.
+This is YSA’s response to our obligation to our own community here in New Zealand.
 We cannot sit back and wait for the government to solve the issue of oral health in our communities.
 Now is the time for us to act.
 Together we can meet the needs of our own people.
 Together we can empower a healthy future right here in Aotearoa New Zealand.

 TKDC is a collaboration between YSA and our platinum partner, Trinity Lands Limited along with many other groups and individuals.
 We partner with regional dental associations, businesses, NZ registered dentists, local health providers and community groups.
 Working together, we meet the emergency oral needs of our community while also educating people on how to better care for their teeth.